1stdibs/dibs-vg/CONTRIBUTING.md

 3. Add class names to your icon using the format "dibsvg-svg dibsvg-{FILE_NAME}", where FILE_NAME is the name of the file you created.

-4. Clean up the SVG file by removing other unnecessary, auto-generated properties:
+4. Clean up the SVG file by removing other unnecessary, auto-generated attributes:
 	- `<svg />` element
-		- The only allowed properties on the `<svg />` element at this time are : class, viewBox, xmlns, xmlns:xlink, and version.
+		- The only allowed attributes on the `<svg />` element at this time are : `class`, `viewBox`, `xmlns`, `xmlns:xlink`, and `version`.
-			- The xmlns and xmlns:xlink attributes are for XML name spacning and aren't strictly necessary, but they are useful for displaying SVGs outside of the context of HTML documents, so we like to include them.
+			- The `xmlns` and `xmlns:xlink` attributes are for XML name spacing and aren't strictly necessary, but they are useful for displaying SVGs outside of the context of HTML documents, so we like to include them.
 [Reference](http://stackoverflow.com/a/18468348/4002508), [Explanation](https://developer.mozilla.org/en/docs/Web/SVG/Namespaces_Crash_Course)
-			- Version is not required, and is ignored by browsers but we currently don't force developers to delete it.
+			- `version` is not required, and is ignored by browsers but we currently don't force developers to delete it.
 	- interior elements (e.g. `<path />`, `<polygon />`, etc.)
-		- remove the `fill` prop if the element's fill color is intended to be black (e.g. `#000000`, `#010101`).
-The default value for the fill property is black so this prop is unnecessary in these cases.
+		- remove the `fill` attribute if the element's fill color is intended to be black (e.g. `#000000`, `#010101`).
+The default value for `fill` is black so this attribute is unnecessary in these cases.

 5. Remove any classes or IDs illustrator added to the SVG elements.
 For example, sometimes you will see markup that looks like this :
 ```